 Roles in this category might involve risk mitigation and stakeholder engagement tasks similar to those set out in the section above, but with more focus on trying to build understanding of and communication with Chinese actors.
 While it might be rare for top US and UK AI labs to advertise AI governance and policy roles that concentrate on China, you might be able to create opportunities if you have a China-related background.
 For instance, you could start knowledge-sharing and research collaborations with Chinese labs or academics in the area of AI safety, or advise internally on how initiatives and announcements might be perceived by Chinese stakeholders.

 Some of the leading labs working on advanced AI (such as OpenAI, DeepMind, Facebook AI Research, and Google Brain) are currently based in the US and the UK.
 What they do matters not only for the systems they are building, but also for shaping the perceptions and behaviours of other AI labs around the world (including in China), where they are well known and well regarded.
 This makes working with these Western labs high leverage.
+(Read more about whether to work in a leading AI lab.)

 Aside from policy roles in these labs, there could be other opportunities to engage with China in Western labs with a role in AI development.
 You could work in government relations for Microsoft or Google in Beijing, or work in a role in a Western company that involves international engagement.
 For instance, Microsoft has a representation office to the United Nations, and several Western companies are represented on the World Economic Forum’s AI Council.